-Warehouse operators, and warehouse facility or land owners as applicable, are required to submit an Annual WAIRE Report within 30 days after July 1 of every year for which they must satisfy a WPCO.
+Warehouse operators who are required to earn WAIRE Points, and warehouse facility or land owners who earn WAIRE Points as applicable, are required to submit an Annual WAIRE Report within 30 days after January 1 of every year for which they must satisfy a WPCO (in the case of operators), or earn WAIRE Points (in the case of owners opting in).
 The Annual WAIRE Report is the primary mechanism by which operators demonstrate how they have earned a sufficient number of WAIRE Points for the preceding compliance period.
 If an operator with a WPCO departs a warehouse before the end of that compliance period (e.g., if their lease ends), they are required to submit their Annual WAIRE Report no later than the date that they vacate the warehouse.
 No Annual WAIRE Reports are due before the applicable Initial Reporting Date in Table 1.
 Because the WPCO is tied to the number of truck trips at a warehouse while the operator was responsible for warehousing activities, the operator's Annual WAIRE report in this instance only needs to demonstrate how Points were earned for the portion of the compliance period when the operator was at that warehouse.